-A capstone experience for advanced mathematics majors to integrate content learned in courses spanning the major, including analysis, synthesis and evaluation of learned knowledge, in a project having a professional focus and effective communication of the results of the study.
+A capstone experience for advanced mathematics, mathematical finance or computer science majors to integrate content learned in courses spanning the major, including analysis, synthesis and evaluation of learned knowledge, in a project having a professional focus and effective communication of the results of the study.
 Course requirements also include a satisfactory score on a major field achievement test.
-Prerequisite: Junior or Senior Math Major.
+Prerequisite: Junior or Senior Math, Mathematical Finance, or Computer Science Major.
 Same as CS 4400.